wechaty/docusaurus/docusaurus/docs/what-is-wechaty.md

 <!-- Automate updates to the current stable version -->

 Since its creation in 2016, a number of Wechaty versions have been released.
-The current stable version of Wechaty is `V0.56`.
 For more about the release history and the current stable version, you can read the [Wechaty release notes](https://github.com/Wechaty/wechaty/releases) on Github.

 ## License